dlreeves/hack-langspec/spec/10-expressions.md

 **Semantics**

-A *subscript-expression* designates a (possibly non-existent) element of an array, a string, a vector, a map, or a Pair.
+A *subscript-expression* designates a (possibly non-existent) element of an array, a dict, a string, a vector, a map, or a Pair.
 When *subscript-expression* designates an object of a type that implements [`ArrayAccess`](17-interfaces.md#interface-arrayaccess), the minimal semantics are defined below; however, they can be augmented by that object's methods [`offsetGet`](17-interfaces.md#interface-arrayaccess) and [`offsetSet`](17-interfaces.md#interface-arrayaccess).